Barbara Aitken BSc (Hons) MRCPod

 Sarah worked in the NHS for Surrey Primary Care Trust until April 2013, based at The Jarvis Centre in Guildford; Farnham Hospital and many associated local clinics.
 Sarah’s schedule included visiting NHS housebound patients at home.
 Since leaving the NHS, she works at several private clinics within the local area.

 Sarah is registered with the Health and Care Professions Council.
 This is the regulatory board for podiatrists and other Allied Health Professions, who set the standards for State Registration and NHS employment.
-She is also a member of The College of Podiatry, who provide professional indemnity insurance cover.
+She is also a member of The Royal College of Podiatry, who provide professional indemnity insurance cover.
 She regularly attends meetings of the college's Guildford Branch and enjoys the opportunity to meet with colleagues, and discuss changes in clinical techniques, equipment and pharmaceuticals relevant to her practice.
 She also attends courses and study days in order to stay up to date with current changes within the profession.

 Sarah has many transferable skills gained from previous employment.
 She is a qualified veterinary nurse with head nurse status.
 In 1999, she won Veterinary Healthcare Advisor of the Year for her work in designing, promoting and running a newly established veterinary clinic.
 Between 1995 and 1997, she worked for Dogs Today Magazine in the editorial office.
 This included promotional work at N.E.C.
 Crufts; Discover Dogs at Earls Court and appeared on Channel 4’s ‘The Big Breakfast’.